The knee joint is the largest joint in the body and due its complexity can be subject to many injuries and dysfunction.

 The ACL is the most common ligament to be injured, especially in sports.
 A tear of the ligament can be caused by hyperextension of the knee, or forceful rotation or side-bending of the knee or direct trauma.
 The injury often coincides with damage to other structures in the knee, such as the medial or lateral collateral ligaments.
 Normally, a loud “pop” is heard at the time of the injury.
 Damage to the ACL often requires surgical repair.

-In addition, there are 2 pieces of cartilage inside of the knee, the medial and lateral meniscus, that function to absorb shock.
+In addition, there are 2 pieces of cartilage inside of the knee, the medial meniscus and the lateral meniscus, that function to absorb shock.
 A meniscus tear is a common injury, often caused by turning quickly with the foot planted and knee bent.
 As we age, each meniscus gets worn down, making it more susceptible to injury.
 Depending upon the grade of the injury, there could be mild to moderate swelling and pain.
 If a piece of the cartilage comes loose into the joint space, the knee will feel unstable and “wobbly”.
-The knee may give out on you when standing or walking.
-Special tests can also be performed to assess the possibility of a meniscus tear.

 The vastus medialus muscle (right), another member of the quadriceps group, can house trigger points that causes medial knee pain, as well as inner thigh pain.
 The lower trigger point can also cause buckling of the knee.